Health Library

 Before the EEG

-• Shampoo your child's hair well the night before the test.
+• Shampoo your child's hair the night before the test.
 Do not use any hair spray, oil, or mousse.
-Remove any hair extensions, pieces, or weaves.
+Remove any hair extensions or weaves that will prevent access to the scalp.

-• Your child may eat and drink as usual and should take any prescribed medications.
+• Your child may eat and drink as usual.
+They should take any prescribed medications.

 • You may bring your child's favorite toy and / or security item such as a blanket.

-For a sleep-deprived EEG, put your child to bed at their normal time.
+For a sleep-deprived EEG, put your child to bed at their normal bedtime.
 Then, wake your child at the following suggested times:

 For a routine EEG:

-• Under 2 years old: put your child to bed at their normal time.
-Child is to take no naps prior to the test, especially not sleep in the car on the way to the EEG.
+• Under 2 years old: Put your child to bed at their normal time.
+They should take no naps prior to the test.

-• 2 years and older: keep your child up two hours past regular bedtime the night before.
+• 2 years and older: Keep your child up two hours past their regular bedtime the night before.
 Do not allow any naps prior to the test.

 During the EEG